-- List of of anyone who will accompany you
+- List of anyone who will accompany you

 - List of the individual(s) who will follow you after you immigrate

-- List of all jobs you’ve held over the past 10 years
+- List of every job you’ve had over the past 10 years

 - List of all schools you have attended (name of the school/dates/courses/diploma or degree awarded)